-Do you have type 2 diabetes and high triglycerides?
+Do you have type 2 diabetes, high triglycerides and heart risk?

 If you have type 2 diabetes and elevated triglycerides (a type of fat in your blood), you may be at increased risk for developing serious heart problems.